Centre-right party ahead in Portugal election, exit polls show

 That episode appeared to have hurt the Socialists at the ballot box.

-Low wages and a high cost of living – worsened last year by surges in inflation and interest rates – coupled with a housing crisis and failings in public health care have further contributed to public disgruntlement.
+Low wages and a high cost of living – worsened last year by surges in inflation and interest rates – coupled with a housing crisis and failings in public healthcare have further contributed to public disgruntlement.

 The discontent has been further stirred up by Chega, which potentially could gain the most from the current public mood.